 There are four different types of Birds, called classes, that you can play as.
-Familiarize yourself with each of the classes and then choose the one that fits the play-style you are going for.
-You'll find a description and character sheet for each class on the pages that follow, as well as a blank sheet to create your own.
+Familiarize yourself with each of the classes and then choose the one that fits the play-style you want.

+Each class starts with some Skills and Domains.
+If you already have one of them from your Background, just choose another.
+You'll find a description for each class on the pages that follow, as well as a blank character sheet to fill in your details.